 You need to sign your will in order for it to be valid.
 At the same time, most states require that you two have two witnesses when you sign, who also add their signature.
 When you die, your witnesses may be called to the probate court to affirm that they witnessed you signing the will.
 Each state has its own rules about who can serve as witness, and your will may not be valid unless it’s properly witnessed.

 There are some notable things that you don’t need to cover in your will: your desires and wishes, payable-on-death accounts, jointly owned property, and trust assets.
 (For a more complete list, see our discussion of what not to put in your will.)

 Your will may not be a good place to describe what you want someone to do with assets after they’ve received them.
 You also may not want to put funeral or burial arrangements in your will.
 Consider a letter of instruction instead.
 Letters of instruction can also help your executor by listing the financial accounts you own; your emails and logins; your social media accounts; contact information for your attorney or accountant; the location of important documents like a birth certificate or the title for your house; and any tax obligations your executor will need to handle.

 Related article: Where should I store my will?

 Assets that have their own beneficiary designations don’t need to go through probate unless you didn’t name a beneficiary or unless the beneficiary has already died.
 These are called payable-on-death (POD) or transfer-on-death (TOD) assets and include bank accounts, retirement accounts, investment accounts, life insurance death benefits, and disability insurance survivor benefits.
-Bequeathing these assets to someone in your will could potentially just make probate longer.
+Bequeathing in your will an asset that already has a beneficiary designation could potentially just make probate longer.